AnyChart/docs.anychart.com/Basic_Charts/Series_Type.md

 ## seriesType()

 To switch the series type, use the {api:anychart.core.cartesian.series.Base#seriesType}seriesType(){api} method of a series and set the name of the series type as a string parameter.
-The name of the series type used as a parameter is identical to the method used to create series of this type, e.g. **bar()** method turns into `"bar"`, **line()** turns into `"line"` and so on.
+The name of the series type used as a parameter is identical to the method creating series of this type, e.g. the **bar()** method turns into `"bar"`, **line()** turns into `"line"`, and so on:

-The sample below demonstrates how the feature works with line, column, and area series, which require only one value:

 ```
-// set the data
+// create data
 var data = [
     ["Spring", 10],
     ["Summer", 15],